Tech at the Leading EdgeMar 3, 2023

 The 5×5—The evolution of the internet and geopolitics

 By Simon Handler

 The internet has been a pivotal force behind the growth of the global digital economy and altered the relationship among states, their citizens, and the private sector.
 These changes have disrupted the geopolitical balance of power and ushered in a new generation of globally-powerful multinational companies.
 However, new dynamics of conflict are threatening the internet as we know it.

-Jeff Moss is a senior fellow with the Cyber Statecraft Initiative within the Scowcroft Center for Strategy and Security.
-He is also the founder and creator of both the Black Hat Briefings and DEF CON, two of the most influential information security conferences in the world, attracting over ten thousand people from around the world to learn the latest in security technology from those researchers who create it.
+Jeff Moss was a nonresident senior fellow with the Cyber Statecraft Initiative under the Digital Forensic Research Lab (DFRLab) at the Atlantic Council.
+He is the founder and creator of both the Black Hat Briefings and DEF CON, two of the most influential information security conferences in the world, attracting over ten thousand people from around the world to learn the latest in security technology from those researchers who create it.
 DEF CON just had its twenty-seventh anniversary.